arduino/help-center-content/content/Arduino Cloud/Cloud Editor/If-you-see-an-error-when-performing-an-Over-the-Air-OTA-upload.md

 The header of the downloaded file does not match the expected one, likely indicating that the file was corrupted during the download.

-Follow these steps:

-1. Try to upload the sketch again.
+To resolve this issue, upload the sketch again.

 ### Board error - otastorageinitfail {#otastorageinitfail}